 February 15, Thursday – Cedar Key to Tarpon Springs

-This morning it was very foggy but we left anyway since we had a track to follow and it was predicted to be gone by 9 am.
+This morning it was very foggy but we left anyway since we could follow our course on our GPS Chartplotter and the fog was predicted to be gone by 9 am.
 Well, it was thick and difficult to see more than 100 yards ahead for more than 3 1/2 hours!
-We have the radar and nav lights were on in case other vessels were near.
+We have the radar and the navigation lights were on in case other vessels were near.
 Since I was enjoying the fresh air of the fly bridge, I piloted most of the morning.
-It wouldn’t have been bad but I couldn’t take my eyes off the water and relax because of the little crab pots we can’t float over – we saw 100’s of them today.
+It wouldn’t have been bad but I couldn’t take my eyes off the water and relax because of the crab pots we can’t float over – their thin anchor wires could tangle up our propellers.
+I saw hundreds of them today and cruised this way and that to avoid them.
 Finally the fog lifted around noon, making it easier to slalom around the crab pots.

 Foggy ride and can you spot the crab pot?